mcfilib/dropcure/README.md

 - On new message emitted by the server:
   - Print it to `stdout`.

+## Future Enhancements

+- [ ] Add more tests.
+- [ ] Handle situation when RabbitMQ goes down.
+- [ ] Add Docker build image so that it doesn't rely on the host OS being the same as the target.
+- [ ] Shrink Docker image e.g. use Apline with `glibc` to keep the image sizes down.

 ## Usage

 The instructions below assume that you are